 Fluids and Barriers of the CNS Travel Bursary Awards

-The bursaries were awarded for best poster presentations to:
+The bursaries were awarded for best oral or poster presentations to:

 About the winners

 Simon Agerskov, Department of Clinical Neuroscience, Sahlgrenska Academy, University of Gothenburg, Sweden.

 I am a resident in radiology at the Sahlgrenska University hospital, and a PhD-student working in Dr Mats Tullberg’s group at the Sahlgrenska Academy at the University of Gothenburg.
 My PhD-thesis project is centred on the use of MRI for prediction of postoperative outcome in patients with idiopathic normal pressure hydrocephalus (iNPH), using morphological markers as well as perfusion- and diffusion analyses.